 Intensive Treatment

-Many times, a foundation of intensive treatment for SM is beneficial in getting a “head-start.”
-Intensive treatment is typically 30 hours in 1 week with clinicians specializing in selective mutism.
-The skills practiced during the 30 hours of intensive treatment seem to hold their gains better than they do when practiced 1 hour per week in traditional therapy.
+Many times, a foundation of intensive treatment for selective mutism is beneficial in getting a “head-start.”
+Intensive treatment is typically 30 hours in a week with clinicians specializing in selective mutism.
+The skills practiced during the 30 hours of intensive treatment seem to hold their gains better than they do when practiced for an hour per week in traditional therapy.

 Once the foundation of these skills has been built in an intensive program, the skills can be generalized into the child’s school environment and social situations within the community.